f1337/wordclock/README.md

 Usage
 -----

 Usage is simple: Open index.html in your browser.
+Or [check out the live demo](http://f1337.github.com/wordclock/).

 Screenshots
 -----------